 In this announcement, Great Jones uses a GIF to take the focus off the email and direct it onto the product itself.
 New colors in stock?
 No problem.
 Because of their use of animation, you can easily view the product before clicking onto the page to purchase.
 This is a great tactic because it almost completely eliminates mystery.
 If someone clicks through, more likely than not, they’re going to buy!

 Of course, that same consideration extends to their email lists.
-In their Halloween promotional email, they use a viral GIF in a way that increases social relevance and overall engagement.
+In their Halloween promotional email, they've used a viral GIF in a way that increases social relevance and overall engagement.
 On top of that, they even go so far as to integrate the pop of orange from the GIF into the main color block!
 If that doesn’t scream ‘Halloween’, I don’t know what does!

 This example is clearly going for 90s POP!
 Glitch is a web-app tech company, and community that aims to make app creation accessible to everyone.